Health Work Committees’ Ties to the PFLP Terror Group

 Shatha Odeh

-HWC General Director Shatha Odeh also serves as the head of the board of the Palestinian NGO Network (PNGO).
+- Previously, Odeh chaired the Palestinian Non-Governmental Organizations Network’s (PNGO) board in at least October 2018– November 2021.
+PNGO is an umbrella organization comprising 142 Palestinian NGO member organizations, many of which support BDS campaigns and have ties to the PFLP terror group.
 Multiple PNGO officials have ties to terrorist organizations, and at least five PNGO members have ties to EU-designated terror organizations, including through their employees and/or board members who are directly involved in activities and programs.

 - On July 7, 2021, Israel arrested HWC General Director Shatha Odeh for her alleged involvement in terror activity.
 Following her arrest, the IDF closed HWC’s offices for six months.